the-viking/replay/README.md

 - [ ] add translation tags, can change language from admin page
 - [ ] move inline css to stylesheets
 - [ ] move common navigation elements to a base template
+- [ ] can add stickies and edit them easily using AJAX